Development Costs

 Post-Launch Plan

-As mentioned elsewhere, we plan on providing the live game and ongoing updates to the game for one basic subscription fee.
+As mentioned elsewhere, we plan on providing the live game and ongoing updates for one basic subscription fee.
 We’ve discussed the idea of providing you the opportunity to tip us anonymously, as well as purchase gift subscriptions for other players.

-The revenue generated from these things will go towards the costs listed above (including increased server costs), as well as additional costs that we’ll incur as part of being live (ex. additional book keeping costs, employment related legal assistance & expenses, etc).
+The revenue generated from these things will go towards the costs listed above (including increased server costs), as well as additional costs that we’ll incur as part of being live (e.g. additional bookkeeping costs, employment related legal assistance & expenses, etc.).

 Transparency